nikhilpawar2/nikhilpawar2/README.md

 **Head Lines**

-• 🌱 I’m currently learning Full Stack Development at Masai School, Banglore.
+• 🌱 I’m currently learning Full Stack Development & Project Development Engineer at WIPRO.LTD & Intel Technologies Pvt.Ltd.-SRR, Bangalore.

 • 🤔 I’m looking for help with MERN Stack Project.

 • 💬 Ask me about DSA and Frontent Development.

-• 📫 How to reach me: raojipatil22@gmail.com
+• 📫 How to reach me: nikhilpawar.me@gmail.com

 • 😄 Pronouns: Coder.

 • ⚡ Fun fact: When I heard first time about js and java I was assuming js and java as same language.